jakegameroff/aesend/README.md

 # AESend

 Zero-knowledge encrypted sharing.
-Send anything to anyone — the server never sees what you send.
+The server never sees what you send.

-AESend encrypts your data in the browser using AES before it ever leaves your device.
-The backend stores nothing but opaque ciphertext.
-No accounts, no tracking, no metadata.
-Just a link and a secret only you and your recipient know.
+Data is encrypted client-side with AES-256-GCM before it leaves the browser.
+The backend stores opaque ciphertext and nothing else.
+The key lives in the URL fragment, which browsers [never send to the server](https://www.rfc-editor.org/rfc/rfc3986#section-3.5).

 ## How it works

-1. You drop in a file or message on the frontend
+1. Enter a message on the frontend
-2. AESend encrypts it client-side with AES — the plaintext never leaves your browser
+2. Browser encrypts it with AES-256-GCM — plaintext never leaves your device
-3. The ciphertext is sent to the backend, which stores the blob and hands back a unique URL-safe ID
+3. Ciphertext is sent to the backend, which stores the blob and returns a unique ID
 4. Share the link.
-The recipient opens it, decrypts in their browser.
-Done.
+Recipient opens it, decrypts in their browser

 The server is intentionally blind.
-It stores encrypted bytes and nothing else.
-Even if the database leaked, the contents are meaningless without the key — which never touches the network.
+Even if the database leaked, the contents are meaningless without the key.

 ## API

-All endpoints are under `/blobs`.
-Data is sent/received as base64-encoded bytes.
+All endpoints under `/blobs`.
+Data is base64-encoded bytes.

 | Method | Endpoint | Body | Response | Status |
 |--------|----------|------|----------|--------|